 As you take the hook out of the fish’s mouth the fish starts to talk.
 It says: My good man (or woman, if you are a woman), please release me back into the water and I will reward you handsomely: I will fulfill three wishes for you.

 You are surprised, you question your sanity for a little bit, so you throw the fish back, after all any wish should be more valuable than the 3-4 bucks this fish is worth when you cook it.
-Continue reading “How To proactively beat the top regrets of the dying?
-Part 2”
+Continue reading “Imagine having more money than anyone on Earth… How would you feel?”

 Top Five Regrets of the Dying and how to beat them

 - 1. I wish I’d had the courage to live a life true to myself, not the life others expected of me.

 - 2. I wish I didn’t work so hard.

 - 3. I wish I’d had the courage to express my feelings.

 - 4. I wish I had stayed in touch with my friends.